prabinthakur08/Energy_Consumption_based_on_Weather_data/README.md

 knn = neighbors.KNeighborsClassifier(n_neighbors=neighbours), where neighbours value ranges from 1 to 10.

 ### Conclusion
-After evaluating both the model and performing the validation, surprisingly KNN model outperforms Decision Tree model, with heighest accuracy score.
+After evaluating both the model and performing the validation, KNN model outperforms Decision Tree model, with heighest accuracy score.